Protein Functions

 Energy as a last resort

-Finally, protein can be used by your body for energy.
+Finally, protein functions in your body by providing energy.
 This is probably not the best use of protein, since it has so many uniquely important functions, as listed above, but without another source, your body can convert protein to energy.

 What if you don’t get enough protein?